Little Mountain Place

 Our residents are referred to us through the Vancouver Coastal Health Authority.
 The Health Authority manages the waitlist for the facilities.
-For information please view the VCH Residential Care handbook.
+For information please view the VCH Long-Term Care Handbook.

 The enhanced interdisciplinary team at LMP includes the following roles: